FastyBird/zigbee2mqtt-connector/docs/Naming-Convention.md

 ## Device

-In this conector are used two types of devices.
+In this connector are used two types of devices.

 ### Bridge